-- Choose moisturizing and hydrating shampoos and conditioners.
+Choose moisturizing and hydrating shampoos and conditioners.
 Here are some of our favorite natural hair care brands.

-- Add biotin to your daily vitamin regimen.
+Add biotin to your daily vitamin regimen.
 It is often used for thinning hair and brittle nails, but I find it’s a wonderful addition for overall skin, hair and nail health.99